MissingMaps/partners/app/_partner/bloomberg.md

     desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
 She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income.
 She will have a smaller, healthier family and will be 50% more likely to immunize her kids."
   - id: 8408
     desc: "HOT is mapping Cusco region in Peru at the request of regional government to support their COVID-19 response efforts.
 The maps will be used to provide cash transfers to families who are prevented from working by the quarantine and State of Emergency in Peru, and to provide nutrition and sanitation assistance."
-  - id: 8409
-    desc: "HOT is mapping Cusco region in Peru at the request of regional government to support their COVID-19 response efforts.
-The maps will be used to provide cash transfers to families who are prevented from working by the quarantine and State of Emergency in Peru, and to provide nutrition and sanitation assistance."

 ---